ShadowLNC/overwatch-scoreboard/README.md

 -   If a map is not current, the map image will be desaturated (monochrome).
     This is currently only possible for the "Strips" style.

-> NOTE: We did not add winner details for the live map, as the map is no
+> NOTE: There are no winner details for the live map, as the map is no longer
-> longer live once it has been won.
+> live once it has been won.

 ---